 We strive to ensure our students progress and leave as young adults who are as independent as possible, at home, in the community and potentially in the work place.
-We aim to facilitate opportunities to enable our students to participate actively and make meaningful contributions to their local communities and wider society.
+We aim to facilitate opportunities enabling our students to actively participate and make meaningful contributions.

-With an understanding that some of our students will never be fully independent we strive to teach them to be as independent as possible.
-This will help ensure they live as full a life as possible and also build on their self-esteem and confidence.
-Independence is promoted with very small step progressions and skills are ‘over taught’ to help students maintain their progress going forward.
-Students are fully supervised during all their activities to allow for staff to give guidance when required and to ensure their safety.
+With an understanding that some of our students will never be fully independent, we strive to teach them to be as independent as possible.
+This helps ensure they live as full a life as possible and builds their self-esteem and confidence.
+Independence is promoted with small progressions and skills are ‘over taught’ to help students maintain their progress going forward.
+Students are fully supervised, allowing staff to give guidance and ensure their safety.

 Age Appropriate Learning

 Our curriculum recognises learners as young adults.
 Content reflects the priorities of post 16 age groups and begins a shift from main school curriculum models and towards preparation for adult life.
-Core areas such as Numeracy, Literacy and ICT are all still covered but through a more age appropriate and functional style of delivery.
-There is a shift away from the linear model that targets the teaching of new concepts towards recognising existing skills and providing meaningful ways of enabling application of these in functional, everyday contexts.
+Numeracy, literacy and IT are all covered but via more age appropriate and functional delivery.
+There is a shift away from the teaching of new concepts, towards recognising existing skills and providing meaningful ways to apply them in functional, everyday contexts.

 Personalised Learning Programmes

 Developing each student’s bespoke person-centred programme starts with a six-week initial assessment period to identify student’s requirements.
-The assessment includes information from schools, families, carers and other agencies such as physiotherapists and speech and language therapists.
-Students take part in a variety of sessions in different settings.
-In this six week period, the students explore different aspects of the course, students and parents share their aspirations and preferences and are supported to choose their options and develop an individual timetable.
-During this assessment process potential barriers to employment, independence and/or social integration are discussed.
-In order to ensure the student remains at the centre of the decision making process, staff hold person centred reviews with the student, their family, carers and other professionals to discuss progress and targets and changes to the individual timetable if necessary.
+This includes information from schools, families, carers and other agencies (e.g. physiotherapists and speech & language therapists).
+Students take part in a variety of sessions in different settings exploring different aspects of the course.
+Students and parents share their aspirations and preferences and are supported to develop an individual timetable.
+Potential barriers to employment, independence or social integration are also discussed.
+Reviews are held at intervals to discuss progress, targets and changes to individual timetables if necessary.